moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 The following workflows use the [Pass to Sales Zendesk macro](https://gitlab.zendesk.com/agent/admin/macros/360025924680) unless otherwise stated.
+### Pass to Sales:

+1. Alternative payment methods: customer wants to pay via a method that isn't credit card
+2. Sales-assisted purchases requiring order forms: customer had a sales-assisted purchase last year and wants to purchase on an order form (company requires a quote or purchase order)
+3. Reseller-involved purchases:purchase needs to happen via a reseller (reseller or end user contacts us)

 ### Customer wishes to use alternative payment method

-A customer wishes to pay via method other than credit card

-Workflow:
+*Summary*: Handle requests for non-credit card payment methods by confirming details and involving Sales.

+*Workflow*:

-- Confirm the paymemt method the customer wishes to use (wire, ACH or check)
+1. Confirm desired payment method (wire, ACH, or check)
-- Chatter Sales and summarise the customer's request, ask for them to reach out
+2. Chatter Sales with request summary and ask for outreach
-- Respond to the customer with the appropriate macro
+3. Respond to customer using appropriate macro

 ### Purchase Orders and Quotes

-A customer wants to pay and has a PO or requires a paper quote or invoice

-Workflow:
+*Summary*: Manage requests for POs, paper quotes, or invoices by locating relevant information and involving Sales.

+*Workflow*:

-- Find the existing opportunity or subscription (if renewal)
+1. Find existing opportunity or subscription (if renewal)
-- Chatter Sales and summarise the customer's request, ask for them to reach out
+2. Chatter Sales with request summary and ask for outreach
-- Respond to the customer with the appropriate macro
+3. Respond to customer using appropriate macro

-### A reseller (or reseller customer) wants to change their subscription or ask a question
+### Reseller subscription changes or inquiries

-A reseller or reseller customer wants to make changes to their subscription or follow up on an order
+*Summary*: Address reseller-related requests - a reseller or reseller customer wants to make changes to their subscription or follow up on an order.

-Workflow:
+*Workflow*:

-- Confirm the end-user and the reseller, by finding the account in Zuora
+1. Confirm end-user and reseller details in Zuora
-- Chatter Sales and summarise the customer's request, provide the reseller and end-user information, ask for them to reach out
+2. Chatter Sales with request summary, including reseller and end-user information
-- Respond to the customer with the appropriate macro
+3. Respond to customer using appropriate macro

 ### Customer seeking a discount

-A customer is seeking a discount and their subscription is above the Starter/Bronze tier
+*Summary*: A customer is seeking a discount and their subscription is above the Starter/Bronze tier

-Workflow:

-- Confirm their tier and the details of the discount requested, if they are not above Starter/Bronze or the discount request is unreasonable (use your discretion), explain that a discount is not available
-- If you are unsure whether a discount should be given, consult with the Account Owner first
+*Workflow*:

+1. Confirm tier and discount details
+2. Consult Account Owner if unsure about discount eligibility
-- Chatter Sales and summarise the customer's request, ask for them to reach out if they confirm a discount is possible
+3. Chatter Sales with request summary if discount is possible
-- Respond to the customer with the appropriate macro, set the expectation that a discount is not guaranteed and is at the discretion of the relevant approvers
+4. Respond to customer, setting appropriate expectations

 ### Product transfer between SaaS and Self-Managed

-A customer wishes to transfer from SaaS to Self-managed or vice versa

-Workflow:

-- If the current subscription is close to its end date, advise the customer to let it expire and purchase a new subscription
-- If the current subscription is close to its start date, ask billing if a refund would be possible.
-If they say yes, seek confirmation from the customer that we can cancel and refund their current subscription so that they can purchase a new subscription with the correct product type
+*Summary*: Guide customers through product transfer options based on their subscription status.

+*Workflow*:

+1. Assess subscription timeline:
+    1. For near-expiry subscriptions, advise letting it expire and purchasing new
+    1. For new subscriptions, explore refund possibilities
-- If neither of the above is an option, Chatter Sales and summarise the customer's request, specifying how many seats are needed for the new product, ask for them to reach out with a quote for the transfer
+    1. If neither of the above options is suitable:
+        - Chatter Sales with a summary of the customer's request
+        - Specify the number of seats needed for the new product
+       - Ask Sales to reach out with a transfer quote
-- Respond to the customer with the appropriate macro
+2. Respond to the customer using the appropriate macro

+This workflow ensures that customers are guided through the most appropriate path for their product transfer, whether it's waiting for expiration, exploring refunds, or involving Sales for a more complex transfer process.

+### **DOWNGRADE PLAN** to lower paid-tier

-**DOWNGRADE PLAN** - a customer wishes to downgrade from their current tier to a different tier (same product)
+*Summary*: Handle customer requests to downgrade their plan to a lower paid tier within the same product.

+*Workflow*:

+1. Confirm current plan and desired downgrade tier
+2. Check if the downgrade is within the same product (SaaS or Self-Managed)
+3. Verify if the customer is within their renewal period:
+   - If yes, inform them that changes can be made at renewal
+   - If no, proceed with the following steps
+4. Chatter Sales with request summary, including:
+   - Current plan details
+   - Desired downgrade plan
+   - Reason for downgrade (if provided)
+5. Ask Sales to reach out with downgrade options and pricing
+6. Respond to the customer using the appropriate macro:
+   - Acknowledge their downgrade request
+   - Inform them that Sales will contact them with options
+   - Set expectations for response time (typically 1-2 business days)
+7. Set the ticket status to "Pending" and await Sales' confirmation of customer contact
+8. Once Sales confirms, update the ticket and follow up with the customer if necessary.

-Workflow: Ask in Slack for advice on the best solution for the situation you are dealing with.
+Note: For complex situations or if unsure about the best approach, ask in Slack for advice on the best solution for the situation you are dealing with.

-**SaaS - DOWNGRADE PLAN TO FREE**
+### **SaaS - DOWNGRADE PLAN TO FREE**

 Follow the workflow in the `Downgrading to a free plan` section of the [Handling trials, extensions, and plan changes on GitLab.com](/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change) page.